Netcentric/accesscontroltool/docs/Configuration.md

 * `project.author.dev`: runs only when run modes "author" and "dev" are present
 * `project.author.test,author.dev`: requires run mode "author" and either "test" or "dev" to be present
 * `project.-prod`: runs on any environment except for those which have the "prod" run mode

+**In some cases it may be more appropriate to use the [`RUNMODE` variable](AdvancedFeatures.md#predefined-variables) inside YAML files (e.g. in case the configuration is only slightly different for different run modes).
+Those variables can be used e.g. in [conditional entries](AdvancedFeatures.md#conditional-entries).**

 ## Overall structure a of an AC configuration file